Is Jane Sanders the most powerful woman not running in 2020?

 Similarly, in videos posted on the institute’s website, she has led numerous policy conversations with experts in a Brooklyn accent fainter than her husband’s.

 Jane Sanders is not compensated for her role at the institute.
 Her son, David Driscoll, has been paid $100,000 a year as a co-founder and executive director, she confirmed.
-Driscoll previously worked for a Vermont snowboarding company and had no previous nonprofit experience, according to his LinkedIn profile.
+Driscoll had been an executive for Nike and the Vermont snowboarding company Burton, but had no previous nonprofit experience, according to his LinkedIn profile.

 Like her husband, Jane Sanders “has learned not to trust a lot of people.
 Family is a lot more dependable than outsiders,” said University of Vermont political science professor Garrison Nelson, an acquaintance and veteran Sanders-watcher.